 Relevance to stammering?

-Before Equality Act 2010 – re-interpreting the DDA to cover discrimination by association
+Re-interpreting the DDA to cover discrimination by association

 The situation before October 2010 was not satisfactory in that a person reading the wording of the DDA would think that discrimination by association was not covered.
 However the Employment Appeal Tribunal held that even before Equality Act 2010 (see above), UK law must be interpreted so as to implement the Coleman decision.
 Accordingly claimants could rely on direct discrimination or harassment by association in employment cases without waiting for the statute to be changed.

 In considering whether the DDA could be re-interpreted, the EAT looked at the previous authorities, and said that even if the DDA was clear, wording could be written into the statute to change its meaning.
 There are limits on what is ‘possible’, namely the courts cannot change the statute in a manner which is not “compatible with the underlying thrust of the legislation” or which is “inconsistent with the scheme of the legislation or its general principles.”
 In the present case though, extending the DDA to cover associative discrimination would be fully in conformity with the aims of the DDA as drafted.
-The EAT suggested the wording that the courts might read into the DDA.